 Assess the terms and conditions of your care and whether you qualify for any government support to afford said care.
 Establish whether you will need health insurance for this level of care and take out a policy wherever necessary.

 Decide at what point you think it is required to move elsewhere for your care, including assisted living or a care home.
+You might consider some independent living options in Illinois if you’re going to want an independent feel.
 Conclude whether you want to do something like this or would prefer to remain in your home for your retirement.
 Enlist the services of a care worker to come to your property to provide care instead.

 4. Converse With Loved Ones

 Talk to your family and friends about your retirement plans and anything else of importance.
 Make them aware of what you want; this can include anything you need help with and what you expect when you are no longer around.

 Encourage them to be involved with your plans and to assist with your life to a certain extent.
 Clarify you want your independence during your golden years.
 Ask for help when you need it, and you are sure to receive it.